 Deciso DEC3862 fan swap

-Wednesday, Feb 11, 2026 · 1054 words · approx 4 mins to readMy home router is a rack-mountable Deciso 3862 and, as is common with rack mount hardware at 1U height, it’s got a reliable but noisy fan.
-The biggest issue isn’t the noise of the airflow, but the sound the bearing makes.
+Wednesday, Feb 11, 2026 · 1102 words · approx 4 mins to readMy home router is a rack-mountable Deciso DEC3862 and, as is common with rack mount hardware at 1U height, it’s got a reliable yet noisy fan.
+The biggest issue isn’t the noise of the airflow, but rather the sound the bearing makes.
 It’s annoying enough when the fan is spinning at constant speed, but becomes very noticeable and irritating if the fan speed changes.

-There’s not much heat for it to get rid because the main system-on-chip is a comparatively low-power embedded AMD EPYC Embedded 3000 SoC (the 8-core 3251 with a 55W TDP), so even though it’s only 40x40x25mm the fan doesn’t have to work too hard to keep the router cool here in my office.
+There’s not much heat for the whole cooling system to get rid because the main system-on-chip is a comparatively low-power embedded AMD EPYC Embedded 3000 SoC (the 8-core 3251 with a 55W TDP), so even though it’s only 40x40x25mm the fan doesn’t have to work too hard to keep the router cool here in my office.

 The OEM fan is a Sunon HA40201V4-1000U-A99 with 2-pin connector, meaning fan speed control happens via adjusting the voltage.
 Page 30 of the linked PDF gives us the key specs needed when thinking about a replacement: 5.5ft3 per minute maximum airflow, and 0.10 inH20 static pressure.